 Red Hen Lab - GSoC 2022 Ideas

-Ideas are listed at the bottom of this page, but read the page thoroughly before you apply.
+Ideas are listed at the bottom of this page, but read the page thoroughly before you apply.cher

-Note that GSoC no longer requires that contributors be students; allows both medium (~175 hour) projects and long (~350 hour) projects; and is open to extended timelines for project completion (from 10 to 22 weeks, with 12 weeks as the standard).
+Note that GSoC no longer requires that contributors be students; allows both medium (~175 hour) projects and long (~350 hour) projects; and is open to extended timelines for project completion (from 12 to 22 weeks; 12 weeks is the standard).
 Red Hen Lab, unless noted otherwise for a specific project, is willing to consider both medium and short versions of contributions.
-Red Hen Lab considers 12 weeks to be the default timeline, but, as warranted, is open to discussing other arrangements.
+Red Hen Lab considers 12 weeks to be the default, but, as warranted, is open to discussing other arrangements.

 Red Hen Lab works closely with FrameNet Brasil and with vitrivr.
 Members of each group routinely serve as mentors for GSoC projects run by the other two groups.
 Feel free to submit similar proposals to two or three of these groups.
 Red Hen, FrameNet Brasil, and vitrivr will coordinate to decide on best placement.